 Without closing that loop, your change management program may take longer, be harder to implement, cost more money, or be more complicated than you’d hoped for.
 Organizations that try to run a change program without ongoing feedback are stacking the deck against themselves.

 In the change management process, everybody moves at a different pace.
 Some people get it straight away and leap in, while others are worried and take a little more time.
 Employee feedback is a way to monitor your progress and take everyone on that journey with you.

-Employee feedback can drive the change
+Employee feedback can help drive the change

 They launched a survey just before their new CEO started.
 He was then able to use that employee feedback to help frame his change program and communications.
-He listened to what people wanted him to focus on, added his own experience, and then communicated his priorities.
+He listened to what people wanted him to focus on, added his experience, and then communicated his priorities.
 The feedback not only made their change program successful, it actually drove the change.

-The key to communicating through change is to give people the tools to stop, reflect, collect and share ideas.
+The key to communicating through change is to give people the tools to stop, reflect, collect, and share ideas.
 That can be very powerful and gives leaders the information they need to lead for a change.
 Without closing the loop on that feedback, your change management program is unlikely to be successful.